 The Pollin Center has now started a second program in the Abne Al Quds Community Center in the Muslim Quarter of the Old City of Jerusalem.

-At the same time, the Pollin Center has translated and adapted its health literacy program for the Arabic community and began piloting it in Arab community centers and schools.
+At the same time, the Pollin Center has translated and adapted its health literacy program for the Arabic community and begun piloting it in Arab community centers and schools.
 The program consists of a session on heart disease in women, a second one on “know your numbers” that teaches the women how to interpret blood pressure numbers and other laboratory results, and a third session on techniques for maximizing their time during a doctor’s visit.

 Because Pollin Center staff found that a significant percentage of the women in one neighborhood were illiterate, they are now reassessing the content of the second session on “know your numbers,” since this instruction would not be feasible there.
 One possibility being considered is the design of two tracks for women of different educational levels.